ralna/GALAHAD/doc/Julia/rst-dir/rpd_functions.rst

 	*
 		- h_row

-		- is a one-dimensional array of size h_ne and type Int32 that gives the row indices of the lower triangular part of $H$ in the :ref:`sparse co-ordinate storage scheme <doxid-index_1symmetric_matrix_coordinate>`.
+		- is a one-dimensional array of size h_ne and type Int32 that gives the row indices of the lower triangular part of $H$ in the :ref:`sparse co-ordinate storage scheme<details-rpd_storage>`.

 	*
 		- h_col